-Environmental consideration: NHPC generates power through renewable energy (hydro, solar and wind), which produces clean power and reduces greenhouse gases compared to other conventional mode of power generation.
-All its operational units are compliant with all the environmental regulations and various statutory approvals/permits are granted by the authorities.
-While the company's revenues remain vulnerable to availability of resources (hydro/ wind/ solar), the risk is mitigated by a diversified and sizeable asset base.
+Environmental consideration - NHPC generates power through renewable energy (hydro, solar and wind), which produces clean power and reduces greenhouse gases compared to other conventional modes of power generation.
+All its operational units are compliant with all the environmental regulations and various statutory approvals/permits have been granted by the authorities.
+While the company's revenues remain vulnerable to the availability of resources (hydro/ wind/ solar), the risk is mitigated by a diversified and sizeable asset base.
 Thus, overall, NHPC exhibits low environment risks.

-Social considerations: NHPC is developing large hydropower projects and is thus exposed to resettlement & rehabilitation (R&R) issues.
-These issues result in resistance from the local population (near vicinity of the plant location) and thus, can delay the execution of the under-construction projects.
-Given the sizeable experience of the company in developing projects and implementing mitigating measures, the company is exposed to moderate social risks.
+Social consideration - NHPC is developing large hydropower projects and is thus exposed to resettlement & rehabilitation (R&R) issues.
+These issues result in resistance from the local population (in vicinity of the plant location) and thus, can delay the execution of the under-construction projects.
+The company is exposed to moderate social risks, given the sizeable experience of the company in developing projects and implementing the mitigating measures.